SylphAI-Inc/AdalFlow/docs/source/contributor/contribution.rst

 Contributing Process
 =======================================
 Welcome to the AdalFlow community!

-We tried our best to make the process as simple and as clear as possible.
-We are open to any suggestions and advice to improve the process.
+We tried to make the process simple and clear, but it can always improve.
-Please feel free to contact us on `Discord <https://discord.com/invite/ezzszrRZvT>`_ or use the `Github Discussion<https://github.com/SylphAI-Inc/AdalFlow/discussions>`.
+Share your suggestions on `Discord <https://discord.com/invite/ezzszrRZvT>`_ or `Github Discussion <https://github.com/SylphAI-Inc/AdalFlow/discussions>`_.

 Quick Start
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-1. The `Github issues < https>`_ is the best place to pick up a first task.
-Simply look for a task labeled `good first issue`.
+1. The `Github issues <https://github.com/SylphAI-Inc/AdalFlow/issues>`_ is the best place to find your first task.
+Look for tasks labeled `good first issue`.
-2. The follow the `Code Contribution Guidelines <./contribute_to_code.html>`_ to start setting up your environment, coding and testing.
+2. Follow the :doc:`./contribute_to_code` to set up your environment and start coding, testing, and documenting.
-3. Last, you can follow the `Documentation Contribution Guidelines <./contribute_to_document.html>`_ to write documentation for your code.
-4. Check out the last section on `PR & Review Process <#pr-review-process>`_ to complete the review and iteration process.
-We are trying out best to maximize both your learning and the quality of the library.
+3. Review the `PR & Review Process <#pr-review-process>`_ to complete the review and iteration process.
+   We aim to maximize both your learning and the library's quality.

 .. note::

-   You can use 👍 to indicate that you want a particular issue to be addressed.
+   You can use 👍 to show that you want a particular issue to be addressed.

 .. _part1-structuring:
 Part 1: Structuring
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To go deeper, we will explain our repo structure, issue and label system.
+To dive deeper, we’ll explain our repository structure, issue tracking, and label system.

 ..  what to contribute(with examples), contributing steps with proposal/discussion/coding/testing/documentation/pr/review process.
 ..
 The coding and testing will be discussed more in details in `Code Contribution Guidelines <./contribute_to_code.html>`_ and the documentation will be discussed in `Documentation Contribution Guidelines <./contribute_to_document.html>`_.

 Repo Structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We have a clear structure for the repo.
-The repo is divided into 6 subdirectories:
+Our repository has a clear structure, divided into six subdirectories:

 .. code-block:: text